-"THAT authority be and is hereby given to Mr Dennis Xavier who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue in office as an Independent Non-Executive Director of the Company until the conclusion of the next AGM."
+"THAT authority be and is hereby given to Abdul Khudus bin Mohd Naaim who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue in office as an Independent Non-Executive Director of the Company until the conclusion of the next AGM."

-Authority to Allot and Issue Shares Pursuant to the Malaysian Companies Act 2016
+Authority to Allot and Issue Shares Pursuant to the Sections 75 and 76 of the Companies Act 2016

-"THAT subject to the Malaysian Companies Act 2016 (the "Act"), the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities"), the Company's Constitution and approval of the relevant government regulatory authorities, if required, the Directors be and hereby empowered pursuant to Sections 75 and 76 of the Act, to allot shares in the Company, grant rights to subscribe for shares in the Company, convert any security into shares in the Company, or allot shares under an agreement or option or offer at any time and from time to time, and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued and allotted, to be subscribed under any rights granted, to be issued from conversion of any security, or to be issued and allotted under an agreement or option or offer, pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being and that the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares allotted on Bursa Securities and that such authority shall continue in force until the conclusion of the next AGM of the Company."
+"THAT subject to the Malaysian Companies Act 2016 (the "Act"), the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities"), the Company's Constitution and approval of the relevant government regulatory authorities, if required, the Directors be and hereby empowered pursuant to Sections 75 and 76 of the Act, to allot shares in the Company, grant rights to subscribe for shares in the Company, or allot shares under an agreement or option or offer at any time and from time to time, and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued and allotted under an agreement or option or offer, pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being and that the Directors be and are also empowered to obtain approval for the listing of and quotation for the additional shares allotted on Bursa Securities and that such authority shall continue in force until the conclusion of the next AGM of the Company.